iraf-community/pyraf/docs/pyraf_tutorial.rst

 You may notice a great similarity between the PyRAF login banner and the IRAF login banner.
-That’s because PyRAF reads your normal ‘login.cl’ file and goes through exactly the same startup steps as IRAF when a session begins.
-If you have customized your ‘login.cl’ or ‘loginuser.cl’ files to load certain packages, define tasks, etc., then those customizations will also take effect in your PyRAF environment.
+That’s because PyRAF reads your normal :file:`login.cl` file and goes through exactly the same startup steps as IRAF when a session begins.
+If you have customized your :file:`login.cl` or :file:`loginuser.cl` files to load certain packages, define tasks, etc., then those customizations will also take effect in your PyRAF environment.

 You can start up PyRAF from any directory; unlike the IRAF CL, you are not required to change to your IRAF home directory.
-PyRAF determines the location of your IRAF home directory by looking for your ‘login.cl’ file, first in your current working directory and then in a directory named ‘iraf’ in your home directory.
-So as long as your IRAF home directory is ‘~/iraf’, you can start up PyRAF from any working directory.
-(You can start from other directories as well, but without access to ‘login.cl’ your IRAF environment will be only partly initialized.
-We expect to add a startup configuration file, ‘.pyrafrc’, that allows you customize your initial PyRAF configuration including your IRAF home directory.)
+PyRAF determines the location of your IRAF home directory by looking for your :file:`login.cl` file, first in your current working directory and then in a directory named :file:`iraf` in your home directory.
+So as long as your IRAF home directory is :file:`~/iraf` or :file:`~/.iraf`, you can start up PyRAF from any working directory.
+(You can start from other directories as well, but without access to :file:`login.cl` your IRAF environment will be only partly initialized.
+We expect to add a startup configuration file, :file:`.pyrafrc`, that allows you customize your initial PyRAF configuration including your IRAF home directory.)

-The first time you run PyRAF, it creates a ‘pyraf’ directory in your IRAF home directory.
-At the moment all it stores there is a directory named ‘clcache’, which is used to save translated versions of your own custom CL scripts.
-(The files in that directory have cryptic names that actually encode the contents of the corresponding CL scripts, thus allowing the translation to be used regardless of the CL script name.)
+The first time you run PyRAF, it creates a :file:`pyraf` directory in your IRAF home directory.
+All it stores there is a file named :file:`clcache.sqlite3`, which is used to save translated versions of your own custom CL scripts.

 Note that the task syntax shown above is identical to that of the IRAF CL.
 But there is no escaping that you are really running in a